 “You learn so much from taking chances, whether they work out or not.
 Either way, you can grow from the experience and become stronger and smarter.” — John LegendFollow John Legend:

-#8: Lewis HowesLewis Howes is a former Arena League football player who has overcome a learning disability, childhood abuse, and an injury that took him out of the sport he loved and resulted in him dedicating his life to helping others achieve their dreams.
+#8: Lewis HowesLewis Howes, a former player in the Arena League of football, conquered a learning disability, childhood abuse, and a sports-related injury that forced him to leave the game he was passionate about.
+This experience led him to commit his life to assisting others in realizing their aspirations.
 He’s a best-selling author, lifestyle entrepreneur and “high-performance business coach.”
 His podcast, “The School of Greatness,” is a top 100 podcast focused on uncovering the things that make great people great.
 It covers business and entrepreneurship, but also provides inspiration, relationship strengthening advice, and health tips.